Tadeusz Żenczykowski: After 1945

-After his liberation, Żenczykowski became editor of a conspiracy anti-communist periodical Głos Wolności (Voice of Freedom) in Poland under communist rule.
+After his liberation, Żenczykowski became editor of an underground anti-communist periodical Głos Wolności (Voice of Freedom) in Poland under communist rule.
 In November 1945, he left Poland and remained active in politics and publicity.
 During 1954–1975, he was editor, then deputy chief of the Polish Section of Radio Free Europe.
 He was a member of the Council of Trustees of the Polska Fundacja Kulturalna (Polish Cultural Fund) in London.
 For many years, he was contributor to the Dziennik Polski i Dziennik Żołnierza (Polish Daily and Soldier's Daily) newspaper in London. Żenczykowski was the author of many historical works, including two volumes of his historical study on the initial period of communist-ruled Poland in 1944/1945, entitled Polska Lubelska 1944 (The Lublin Poland of 1944) and Dramatyczny rok 1945 (The Dramatic Year 1945).
 He was decorated with the Order of the White Eagle. in 1996, as well as the order Virtuti Militari.

 He was a controversial figure because of his activities.
 Stanisław Mackiewicz in his journalism called him ozone Goebbels.